LightForm-group/hpcflow/README.md

 ## Other notes:

-If using Dropbox archiving, make sure, if necessary, a proxy is correctly configured to allow the machine to communicate with the outside world.
+- If using Dropbox archiving, make sure, if necessary, a proxy is correctly configured to allow the machine to communicate with the outside world.
+- If using Windows, Windows must be at least version 1703, and switched to "Developer mode" (reason is creating a symlink; this could be disabled, but we also need developer mode for WSL I think.)

 ## Database schema